A Bit About Submissions

 - Please limit your short story submission to (1) story at a time.

-- Please submit short stories that do not exceed one-thousand (1000) words. (excerpts from larger bodies of work, limited to 1000 words, are acceptable.)
+- Please submit short stories that do not exceed one-thousand (1000) words, or less. (excerpts from larger bodies of work, limited to 1000 words, are acceptable.)

 Criteria for Becoming a Contributing Poet to our Poetry Forum